sjdv1982/seamless/sphinx/source/explained.md

 In Seamless, there is no sharp difference between user and programmer.
 All sources of interactivity are treated the same: change of a cell over HTTP, change of a cell linked to the file system, or modification of the entire workflow via IPython.
 From Seamless's point of view, they are all acts of programming, although the user of a web interface normally has a very limited "API" at their disposition.
 You *can* allow actual programming via the web interface, by exposing code cells in read-write mode and link them to textarea editor elements in your HTML page.
 If you really want to.

+Fourth, Seamless aims to be very modifiable.
+For example, you can add support for a new programming language dynamically, while the workflow remains running.
+For another example, there is a web interface generator that you can completely customize or rewrite, again while the workflow remains running.
+Seamless workflows are stored in one or two files that define every modification, including these two examples.

 ### Using Seamless as a reactive web framework

 Seamless's automatic reactivity and interactivity makes it very convenient to make a certain type of web services.
-No matter what, you don't have to write server code that explicitly handles dynamic change, while this is required if you use Django or React or Flask or any of those web frameworks. ***Seamless workflows don't handle dynamic change, because there is none***.
+No matter what, you don't have to write server code that explicitly handles dynamic change, while this is required if you use Django or Flask or any of those web frameworks. ***Seamless workflows don't handle dynamic change, because there is none***.
 Whenever something changes, Seamless effectively discards the old workflow and replaces it with a new workflow.
 All computations that were excuted before by the old workflow (or that were ever executed by any workflow at all!) are automatically re-used.
 In that sense, Seamless is more similar to a traditional static CGI web server, which doesn't require any dynamic change either.

 However, the big difference with a static web server is that a dynamic, reactive web server must always be live: there must always a Seamless process that listens for HTTP updates.
 You can't simply wait until the user submits a static webform with all the parameters and then fire up your workflow.
 Likewise, the browser must be live too, and listen from continuous updates from the server, but this is easy to do nowadays (web sockets).